wechicken456/RIPv2_Shrub/README.md

 | **V** | 172.31.6.207/24 |  |
 | **V** | 172.31.8.207/24 | S |

 See [Testing#BOWTIE.sh](README.md#test-2-bowtiesh) for details on running and testing with this script.

+*Note: the links dont expand content, so you may need to navigate manually still...
+Sorry!*

 </details>